Study for an MBA

 - You are normally expected to have between three and five years’ work experience and hold a degree before you can enrol on an accredited programme.

 - Think about the best way for you to study.
-You will need to put aside around 20 hours a week on a distance learning course, or you may decide to enrol on a full-time programme, which can be very intense.
+You will need to put aside around 20 hours a week on a distance learning course, or you may decide to enrol on a full-time programme, which can be very intensive.

 An MBA will give you: